 Chinese Version 中文版：NEON编码 - 第4部分: 左右移位

-A shift on NEON is very similar to shifts you may have used in scalar ARM code.
+A shift on NEON is very similar to shifts you may have used in scalar Arm code.
 The shift moves the bits in each element of a vector left or right.
-Bits that fall of the left or right of each element are discarded; they are not shifted to adjacent elements.
+Bits that fall off the left or right of each element are discarded; they are not shifted to adjacent elements.

 The amount to shift can be specified with a literal encoded in the instruction, or with an additional shift vector.
 When using a shift vector, the shift applied to each element of the input vector depends on the value of the corresponding element in the shift vector.
 The elements in the shift vector are treated as signed values, so left, right and zero shifts are possible, on a per-element basis.

 A right shift operating on a vector of signed elements, indicated by the type attached to the instruction, will sign extend each element.
 This is the equivalent of an arithmetic shift you may have used in Arm code.
 Shifts applied to unsigned vectors do not sign extend.